Selling a House ‘As Is’ in Tennessee

 Fast facts about selling a house ‘as is’ in Tennessee

-Average days on market (DOM) for Tennessee 48
+Average days on market (DOM) for Tennessee 57 (aggregate data)

 MLS has a field to mark a listing “as is”?
 Yes

 Is a real estate attorney required?
-Tennessee attorneys are not considered essential for closing in Tennessee
+Attorneys are not considered essential for closing in Tennessee

-What is ‘as is’ condition in real Tennessee?
+What is ‘as is’ condition in real estate?

 “As is” is a type of home sale where it’s understood that no improvements will be made to the property.
-When selling a house, “as is,” the seller is choosing not to entertain buyer requests to complete repairs or provide a credit for fixes.
+When selling a house “as is,” the seller chooses not to entertain buyer requests to complete repairs or provide a credit for fixes.

 An as-is sale may also indicate that the functionality and longevity of certain home components, such as a stove on its last legs or an older roof, is not guaranteed.